topfreegames/pitaya-admin/README.md

       Meta           Remote's args data serialized
   ```

-  Since pitaya's RPC methods take protos as an argument and return protos as a response, pitaya admin uses reflection alongside with pitaya's autodoc feature to build dynamic messages and send them to the server
+  Since pitaya's RPC methods take protos as an argument and return protos as a response, pitaya admin uses reflection alongside with pitaya's autodoc feature to build dynamic messages and send them to the server.

 - **Response Example**